Jiajing Emperor: Death and legacy

 During the Jiajing era, the political system achieved a certain level of stability, but this stability was marred by tense relations between the government and the Emperor, which continued even during the reign of the Wanli Emperor (1572–1620).
 Like the Zhengde Emperor, the Jiajing Emperor attempted to assert his authority over the state bureaucracy, but ultimately failed.
-Conflicts with officials centered around the role of the Emperor, who was expected to act as an impartial judge in government discussions and carry out rituals in accordance with Neo-Confucian teachings, but the Emperors saw this role as too restrictive and their attempts to assert their authority were unsuccessful.
+Conflicts with officials centered around the role of the Emperor, who was expected to act as an impartial judge in government discussions and carry out rituals in accordance with Neo-Confucian teachings, but the emperors saw this role as too restrictive and their attempts to assert their authority were unsuccessful.
 Driven by their own interests, officials were able to influence government policies despite the Emperor's wishes.

 One example of the Emperor's failure was his handling of land registration for tax purposes.
 In the early 16th century, a significant amount of taxable land was not included in tax registers, and newly cultivated land was also left out.
 Liu Jin attempted to register hereditary soldiers in the first years of the 16th century, but was unsuccessful.
 Another attempt to register newly cultivated land at the beginning of the Jiajing era also failed.
-In fact, in 1512, 1531, and 1545, officials were able to expand tax exemptions, further hindering the collection of tax revenues.
+In 1512, 1531, and 1545, officials were able to expand tax exemptions, further hindering the collection of tax revenues.
 Additionally, the state failed to enforce the ban on maritime trade, resulting in lost tax revenues from illegal trade.
-As a result, profits from improved agricultural practices, industrial development, crafts, and trade remained in the hands of private individuals, while the state received only a small portion of them.
+Profits from improved agricultural practices, industrial development, crafts, and trade remained in the hands of private individuals, while the state received only a small portion of them.
 While the economy flourished, the state treasury did not.